vmware-archive/Workshop/Lab11/README.md

 # Lab 11 - Production Monitoring & Management

 >In this lab we will continue to add functionality to the Fortune Teller application.
-In this lab we will learn how to add management endpoints to our application which integrate with and can be accessed from the Pivotal AppsManager.
+We will learn how to add management endpoints to our application which integrate with and can be accessed from the Pivotal AppsManager.

 >After completing Lab 10, the app in its current state is as follows:

 * The application is now secure; only authenticated users with the right permissions can obtain a Fortune.
-* But, we are missing a key piece of functionality.
-Tools to help manage and monitor the app while in production.
+* But, we are missing a key piece of functionality; the tools to help manage and monitor the app while in production.

 >The goals for Lab 11 are to: